Baby Notebook Community Report

 The top of the charts tells a story of enduring appeal.
 Olivia reigns supreme, a queenly yet approachable name that has captured hearts for years.
 She’s in excellent company with the elegant Charlotte and the sweet, simple Emma.
 The Top 10 is a masterclass in modern classics: Harper, Amelia, Ava, and Avery bring a touch of tailored chic, while Eleanor, Ella, and Mia round out the list with their graceful, international flair.
 These aren't just popular names; they are the new standards, the names that will define a generation of girls.

 Looking beyond the top, the real story of 2021 is the sheer abundance of beloved choices.
-A stunning number of names entered the Top 100, showcasing a broad consensus around a certain style.
+A wide set of favorites fills the Top 100, showcasing a clear consensus around a certain style.
 Do you notice the patterns?
 We see the unstoppable rise of vowel-forward names like Aria, Isla, and Aurora.
 We see a love for literary heroines in names like Eloise, Alice, and Josephine.
 And we see a wave of charmingly vintage nicknames-as-first-names, with Charlie, Josie, and Ellie all making their mark.

 What’s most remarkable is the stability of this trend.
-With no names making significant leaps or tumbles in popularity, it’s clear that parents aren’t looking for the next big, shocking thing.
+Even with storybook picks like Margot and Clara climbing fast, it’s clear that parents aren’t looking for the next big, shocking thing.
 Instead, there’s a collective desire for names that are beautiful, established, and resonant.
 From the romantic lyricism of Eliana and Lillian to the sophisticated polish of Sloane and Margot, the choices are plentiful but the feeling is unified.
 The message from 2021 is one of quiet confidence: you don’t need to reinvent the wheel when the existing choices, from Olivia to Willow to Sophia, are already this lovely.

 When variants combine